Younggkid/rcore-record/README.md

 # rcore-record
-This rep is a record for my progress in the[2023 Open-source os camp](https://github.com/LearningOS/rust-based-os-comp2023/discussions/170)
+This rep is a record for my progress in the[2023 Open-source rust-based-os camp](https://github.com/LearningOS/rust-based-os-comp2023).
+Welcome to discuss with me about rust、RISCV、OS……